submit your cv

 Driving License and car status:

-A few sentences that captures your experience, level and personality (see it like the opening paragraph to a press release – short, concise and engaging).
+A few sentences that give an overview of your level, experience and personality (see it like the opening paragraph to a press release – short, concise and engaging).

 Name of the Company:

-A sentence or three to explain what the company does.
+A sentence to explain what the company does.

-Skills and Experience – Bullet point the key areas of your skills and experience, giving examples or listing your experience where appropriate.
-Only include things below you have actually got skills and experience in, don’t ever pretend to have experience in areas that you don’t.
+Bullet point the key areas of your skills and experience, giving examples or listing your experience where appropriate.
+Only include things you have actually got skills and experience in, don’t ever pretend to have experience in areas that you don’t.

-• Client experience – list the clients or sectors you have worked in, whilst in this role.
+- Client Experience (for agency roles) – list the clients or sectors you have worked in, whilst in this role.

-• Writing – list the type of writing you have undertaken e.g. press releases, articles, blogs brochures, pitch presentations, strategies.
+- Copy/Content writing – list the type of writing you have undertaken e.g., press releases, articles, blogs, brochures, pitch presentations, strategies.

-• Event management – list and give examples of the type of events you have been involved with and the responsibilities you had.
+- Event management/organising – give examples of the type of events you have been involved with and the responsibilities you had.

-• Strategy – include what strategic activity you undertake e.g. development, planning & writing.
+- Strategy – include what strategic experience you have e.g., development, planning & implementation.

-• New business – include examples of new business successes.
+- New Business Development – include examples of new business successes.

-• Public Affairs – If this is your specialism, you need to expand and include bullet points explaining your experience in community relations, lobbying, stakeholder and government relations.
+- Public Affairs – If this is your specialism, you need to expand and include bullet points explaining your experience in community relations, lobbying, stakeholder, planning comms, and government relations..